 Is Witch Hazel Good for Your Skin?
-A Dermatologist Weighs In
+Dermatologists Weigh In

 What Is Witch Hazel?

-According to the United States Department of Agriculture (USDA) the history of witch hazel can be traced back many years.
-It’s an astringent derived from the bark and leaves of the witch hazel shrub.
-It’s often used to neutralize the itch on bee stings and bug bites, as well as soothe irritation associated with skin abrasions.
-Thanks to its astringent properties, you can find witch hazel formulated into a wide range of skin-care products, too.
-It’s great at tightening pores as drawing out liquids, making it ideal for oily or acne-prone skin types.
+According to the United States Department of Agriculture (USDA), witch hazel is an astringent derived from the bark and leaves of the witch hazel shrub.
+It’s often used to neutralize the itch of bee stings and bug bites, as well as soothe irritation associated with skin abrasions.

 Image: Chaunte Vaughn